Einarson's 4th straight win puts playoffs in sight for Canada at women's world curling | CBC Sports

 They have their confidence back.
 And the Canadians are surging now.

 The Canadians sit sixth after their win Wednesday.
-They next play Denmark and Japan on Thursday before finishing against China on Friday in a game that could decide a playoff spot.
+They next play Denmark and Japan on Thursday before finishing against China on Friday in games that could decide a playoff spot.

+Scotland and USA both dropped their games on Wednesday afternoon and now sit at four losses.

 Comments